 If you rent your home from a private landlord, please read the information on the Local Housing Allowance page.

 People of working age (18-59 years old) who are either out of work or working less than an average of 16 hours per week and wish to claim Income Support, Job Seeker's Allowance, Incapacity Benefit or Widow's Benefit at the same time should telephone the Job Centre Plus service contact centre on 0800 055 6688 (8am - 6pm Monday to Friday) to claim.

 All other customers, including pensioners, can apply by completing Benefits application forms online.

-This is also available from any Council finance cash office, Housing, Social Services, local education office or the Benefits Assessment Unit.
+This is also available from any Council finance cash office, Housing, Social Services, local education office or the Revenues and Benefits Service.

 The documents you need to provide

 When you make a claim for Housing Benefit we always need to see original documents for you, your partner and any other people who live in your household.
 Copies will not be accepted.
-Documents can be brought to any of our offices or can be posted to the Benefits Assessment Unit (PO Box 660, Halifax HX1 1ZT).
+Documents can be brought to any of our offices or can be posted to the Revenues and Benefits Service (PO Box 660, Halifax HX1 1ZT).
 Any documents posted to the Council will be returned by second-class post.
-However the Benefits Assessment Unit will not accept responsibility for the loss of any documents sent by post.
+However the Revenues and Benefits Service will not accept responsibility for the loss of any documents sent by post.
 It is therefore recommended that you bring any valuable documents to one of the offices listed on the contact page.